ladyson1806/M1_Project_MoveGO/README.md

  along with mowgli.
 If not, see <http://www.gnu.org/licenses/>.

+How to use
+* To run this web application locally, you need nodejs and npm
+* Then you can run the server with the command node main.js
+* You can access the web tool at the adress localhost:300
+* You can now upload a csv file that has to have this structure of the example file ZhouMesureHuman.csv

+Instructions d'utilisation
 - Pour pouvoir utiliser cette application web localement il est nécessaire d'avoir installé sur votre ordinateur la plateforme nodejs et son package manager npm.
 Sous linux avec les commandes